 So how much does a legionella risk assessment cost?
 Across the industry, prices vary enormously often depending on the size of the company you use and their processes, the speed of works and professionalism.

 Domestic legionella risk assessments can range tremendously with a number of plumbers, gas engineers and other tradesmen offering these assessments without the specialist training, it’s important to check that your assessor or engineer is properly qualified.
-Here at uRisk our prices start from £60 for multiple landlord properties.
+Our prices start from £60 for multiple landlord properties.

 What is included in uRisk’s Legionella Risk Assessment?

-You will receive a fully comprehensive Legionella Risk Assessment helping you meet compliance.
+You will receive a fully comprehensive service helping you meet compliance.

 Risk & remedial actions.

 Temperatures of outlets.

 Key survey findings.

 On average the time a legionella risk assessor spends on site is 30-60 minutes per property depending on the size of the property and the amount of water assets that form part of your water system.